The Fates : The Goddesses of Destiny

 They are closely linked to:

-• Need – absolute necessity
+• Need– absolute necessity

-• Erinyes – moral punishment
+• Erinyes– moral punishment

-• Nemesis – restore balance
+• Nemesis– restore balance

-• Time – It's flowing
+• Hronos– It's flowing

-Worship and Sacred
+Worship and Sacred Places

 The cult of the Fatals was limited and modest: